b-kolar/JRC_seeker-archived-v1-/README.md

 <img src="https://user-images.githubusercontent.com/52743495/173834089-526c540a-df4b-452f-964e-26104bf6f261.png" width="350" />

-**JRC Seeker** is a tool for identifying jointly regulated CpGs (JRCs) in the human methylome.
+**JRC_seeker** is a tool for identifying jointly regulated CpGs (JRCs) in the human methylome.
 These regions can be classified into a number of genomic phenomenon, such as imprinting regions or methylation quantitative trait loci (mQTLs).
 Developed by the Genetic Identification Lab at Erasmus Medical Center, a BAM file of WGBS reads can be inputted and the result of this tool is a list of JRC locations and their associated p-values.
-JRC Seeker is built using a Snakemake pipeline that combines Python scripts with Linux shell commands.
+JRC_seeker is built using a Snakemake pipeline that combines Python scripts with Linux shell commands.

 ## Requirements
 ```